return42/sphkerneldoc/doc/linux_src_doc/include/linux/relay_h.rst

     :param size_t length:
         number of bytes to reserve

 .. _`subbuf_start_reserve.description`:

 Description
 -----------

-Helper function used to reserve bytes at the beginning of a sub-buffer in the :c:func:`subbuf_start` callback.
+Helper function used to reserve bytes at the beginning of a sub-buffer in the \ :c:func:`subbuf_start`\  callback.

+..
+This file was automatic generated / don't edit.